 Agencies in MN are closing due to the workforce challenges, and the increased cost of doing business without the necessary reimbursement will lead to more closures.
 Three Medicare-certified agencies have closed their doors in MN this year alone, all of which cited workforce challenges as the main contributor.
 MHCA’s survey of members shows an average increase in wages of over 5% in the last year.
 Agencies cannot keep up with the rising costs as is; let alone if CMS cuts rates even further.
-Additionally, staff burnout is high due to COVID-19 and the demands it has taken on employees.
-Agencies are paying incentives to keep staff working and that has still not proved to be enough to retain staff.
+Additionally, staff burnout is at an all-time high due to COVID-19 and the demands it has taken on employees.
+HHA’s are paying high incentives to keep staff from leaving, and that has still not proved to be enough to retain staff.
 Agencies are paying an average of $11,500 in additional costs each month this year to keep staff working and to provide the care patients so desperately need.

 MHCA suggests that CMS reimburse home health agencies for telehealth to address the workforce shortage.
-Agencies have successfully used telehealth services throughout the COVID-19 PHE to monitor and care for patients but have done so without being fully reimbursed for these services.
+Agencies have successfully used telehealth services throughout the COVID-19 PHE to monitor and care for patients but have done so without being reimbursed for these services.
 Telehealth has great potential to assist with caring for a growing population of patients that require more care, while at the same time dealing with the ongoing workforce shortage issues.

 Market Basket Index

-MHCA asks CMS to increase the proposed market basket index rate to one that truly reflects the increase in the cost of doing business that is occurring.
+MHCA asks CMS to increase the proposed market basket index rate to one that truly reflects the increase in the cost of doing business.
 BLS data on labor cost increases in home health show a greater than 5% increase between 2021 Q2 and 2022 Q1.
 As stated earlier, a survey of our members shows the same increase.
 Labor represents over 75% of home health costs.
 Other costs of doing business have also increased, most notably among them are PPE costs that have risen to unprecedented rates as a result of the COVID-19 PHE.
 The rates must reflect these increased costs if agencies are to survive and provide care to all who need it.
-Transportation cost increases alone are greater than the 3.3% proposed rate increase, and inflation is currently playing a large role in this.
+Mileage reimbursement increases alone are greater than the 3.3% proposed rate increase, and inflation is currently playing a large role in this.
 This should be reflected in the market basket rate as well.

 Home Health Quality Reporting Program (HH QRP)

-MHCA asks CMS to keep the current OASIS submission requirements as is and not require it to be submitted for all payers.
-OASIS expansion will reduce the availability of clinical staff to provide direct patient care.
-2023 will bring OASIS E, which will be even longer than the current version and will be very time-consuming for agencies that are already overstretched.
+MHCA does not agree with the CMS proposal to require the collection of OASIS data for all patients beginning with CY 2025.
+OASIS expansion will be yet another burden on the staff of home health agencies, and will lead to reducing the availability of clinical staff to provide direct patient care.
+MHCA members have varied practices related to the collection of OASIS for payers that do not require OASIS at this time.
+The impact of collecting OASIS on all patients will affect HHA’s differently, but for some agencies, this will be a significant challenge.
 Agencies will need to provide more OASIS training for staff, taking nurses and qualified therapists out of the field and away from patients.
 With more OASIS comes the need for additional staff to conduct OASIS reviews and submissions to ensure financial and quality ratings are not impacted.
-With HHVBP around the corner, this practice will be crucial, placing another financial burden on agencies during a time that CMS is proposing to cut rates.
-Adding unnecessary costs and staff burden during this time of increased workforce staffing issues is not beneficial to the patients served.
+CMS should not minimize the financial and staffing burden this will have for many agencies.